pulp-platform/snitch_cluster/docs/ug/tutorial.md

 ## Debugging and benchmarking

 When you run a simulation, every core logs all the instructions it executes in a trace file.
-The traces are located in the `logs` folder within the simulation directory.
+The traces are located in the `logs` folder within the _simulation directory_.
 Every trace is identified by a hart ID, that is a unique ID for every _hardware thread (hart)_ in a RISC-V system (and since all our cores have a single thread that is a unique ID per core).

 The simulation dumps the traces in a non-human-readable format with `.dasm` extension.
 To convert these to a human-readable form run: